migo1/portfolio/README.md

 # 📖 [PERSONAL PORTFOLIO] <a name="about-project"></a>

-> A "portfolio" HTML-5 & CSS3 repository built during the portal learning module.

-It is a show of my understanding of Gitflow, use of Linters, HTML5 semantics, CSS3 flexbox, grid and figma.
+This is a software developer protfolio project with the use of HTML5 semantics, CSS3 flexbox, grid, linters and figma.

 ## 🛠 Built With <a name="built-with"></a>